BishoyAbdelmalik/discordbot/README.rst

    :target: https://pypi.python.org/pypi/discord.py
    :alt: PyPI supported Python versions

-Discord Bot that helps in some personal discord servers that me and my friends talk on.
+Discord Bot that helps in some personal discord servers that I and my friends talk on.

 Key Features
 -------------

 - Send memes and jokes
-- Welcome people joinning the server
+- Welcome people joining  the server
 - randomly respond to people
 - pin messages in a pins channel